cliang1/cliang/_posts/2023-08-30-Calculator.md

 -->

 <!--
 HTML implementation of the calculator.
 -->

 {% include nav_home.html %}

 <!--
-    Style and Action are aligned with HRML class definitions style.css contains the majority of style definitions (number, operation, clear, and equals)
+    Style and Action are aligned with HRML class definitions style.css contains majority of style definition (number, operation, clear, and equals)
-    - The div calculator-container sets 4 elements to a row Background is credited to Vanta JS and is implemented at the bottom of this page -->
+    - The div calculator-container sets 4 elements to a row Background is credited to Vanta JS and is implemented at bottom of this page -->
 <style>
   .calculator-output {